Parylene Coating Services

 Parylene is not just a coating material.
-It is a vacuum deposition process where grade selection, surface preparation, masking, loading, chamber control and verification all influence the final result.
-This is why successful Parylene projects require more than access to a coating chamber.
+It is a controlled vacuum deposition process where grade selection, surface preparation, masking, loading, chamber behaviour and inspection all influence the final result.

-SCH supports projects across the main commercial chemistries including Parylene N, C, D and AF-4, helping customers match coating performance to geometry, dielectric requirements, environmental exposure, masking risk and production expectations.
+SCH supports the main commercial chemistries including Parylene N, C, D and AF-4, helping customers match coating performance to geometry, dielectric requirements, environmental exposure, masking risk and production expectations.

 Parylene coating services support prototype, qualification and production work where thin, conformal vapour-deposited protection is required.

 Different Parylene projects need different levels of support.
-Some customers need subcontract coating.
-Others need help deciding whether Parylene is the right route, or whether in-house capability will eventually make sense.
+Some customers need subcontract coating for prototypes or production.
+Others need feasibility review, specification support, or a staged route towards in-house capability.

 Use SCH when you need prototype, qualification or production Parylene coating without investing in your own deposition line.